The Borderline Mural Project

 Learn more about the project at theborderlinetunnel.wordpre

-Julia Rue ’18 (Lead) is a junior at MIT studying Mechanical Engineering.
+Julia Rue ’18 (Lead) studied Mechanical Engineering at MIT.
 She enjoys spending time with her family, and corn.

-Tara Lee ’17 (Painting Coord) is a senior at MIT studying Biological Engineering.
+Tara Lee ’17 (Painting Coord) studied Biological Engineering at MIT.
 She enjoys collecting pens and being aesthetic.

-Jessie Wang ’19 (AR Coord) is a sophomore at MIT studying Computer Science.
+Jessie Wang ’19 (AR Coord) is studying Computer Science at MIT.
 She enjoys cute things and avocados.

-Emma DeSoto ’18 (Logistics) is a junior at MIT studying Mechanical Engineering.
+Emma DeSoto ’18 (Logistics) studied Mechanical Engineering at MIT.
 She enjoys watching videos of cute dogs, and street style.

-Iris Fung ’17 (Historian) is a senior at MIT studying biology.
+Iris Fung ’17 (Historian) studied biology at MIT.
 She enjoys southern food and dancing like no one’s watching.

 Thursday, May 18, 2017 / 5:00-7:00pm